 Sayulita is a small, coastal town that’s situated about an hour’s drive from Puerto Vallarta.
 If you’re a surfing fan, you should definitely visit because the beaches here are the ideal place for surfers, but not restricted to it.

-In fact, it is a quaint little town that in reality attracts all sorts of travelers, from family to beach lovers, yogi and bohemian travelers in search of peace and tranquillity or a party.
+In fact, it is a quaint little town that in reality attracts all sorts of travelers, from families to beach lovers, yogis, and bohemian travelers in search of peace and tranquillity, or a party.

 In Sayulita, you can find a little bit of all worlds.

 Even if you’re not into surfing, you can relax and unwind on the nearby picturesque beaches here and enjoy the delicious food.